 utilized to build these billion dollar projects today and in the last three decades were likely

 in most cases based on the Stick and TIG weld procedures that were first established between 1950 - 1975.
-How many of the engineers at these projects gave consideration to flux cored and TIP TIG processes that would enable dramatic quality improvements with much lower weld labor costs.
+How many of the engineers at these projects gave consideration to flux cored and how many engineers knew how to optimize the flux cored process,

-I had just visited a plant in which Dow Chemical, one of the USA largest chemical companies had requested that a 304
+I had just visited a plant in which Dow, one of the USA largest chemical companies had requested that a 3 inch (75mm) thick, 304

-stainless vessel approx. 3 inch thick and 8 feet in diameter, was to be welded with 1/8
+stainless nozzle, approx. 8 feet (> 2 m) in diameter, was to be welded with 1/8

-of SMAW (stick) or the very slow GTAW process.
-These engineers were simply not comfortable or not aware of what they could have attained with either the MIG - Flux Cored or TiP TiG weld processes.
+of SMAW (stick) or GTAW.
+These engineers were either not comfortable with, or had ignored the MIG - Flux Cored and TiP TiG process.

 WELDERS, PLEASE DON'T GET UPSET WITH ME ABOUT THE ABOVE STATEMENT.
 LET'S FACE IT, IF YOU ARE A TRUE WELD PROFESSIONAL YOU WOULD BE AN INDIVIDUAL THAT COULD "WITHOUT PLAYING AROUND WITH THE WELD CONTROLS" OPTIMIZE ANY OF THE COMMON MANUAL OR AUTOMATED WELD PROCESSES ON ANY, ALL POSITION, CODE OR NONE CODE WELD APPLICATIONS.
 WHEN YOU CAN DO THIS, YOU ARE A WELD PROFESSIONAL.
 IF YOU CAN'T DO THIS, YOU ARE SIMPLY A WELDING OPERATOR..